 - Global HR Compliance

-- Global PEO and payroll
+- Global PEO and Payroll

-- Work permit for hiring expats via PEO
+- Work Permit for Hiring Expats via PEO

 Global HR Compliance in Latvia

-We have designed a Global Employer of Record service to help you outsource global employment of your foreign workforce to companies like ours.
+A Global Employer of Record solution by Acumen International is aimed to help you outsource the global employment of your foreign workforce to companies like ours.

-Our solution is different from other hiring modes in that it helps you engage your foreign workforce in full compliance with the local labor legislation.
-This means you are protected from any non-compliance and employee misclassification risks while we bear all employment risks, not you.
+Our solution differs from other hiring modes in that it helps you engage your foreign workforce in full compliance with the local labor legislation.
+This means you are protected from non-compliance and employee misclassification risks while we bear all employment risks, not you.

 Your employed foreign sales force will devote 100% of their time to your company product and may stay with you longer than foreign independent sales reps.